andrecorreaneto/terraform-oci-cis-landing-zone-cloud-guard/examples/cis-landing-zone-quickstart/README.md

 ## Introduction

-This example shows how to enable and manage Cloud Guard service resources in Oracle Cloud Infrastructure according to CIS OCI Benchmark requirement.
+This example shows how to enable and manage Cloud Guard service resources in Oracle Cloud Infrastructure according to CIS OCI Foundations Benchmark recommendations.

-The following resources are created in this example:
+The underlying policy module

 - Cloud Guard service is enabled.
 - One Cloud Guard target resource at the root compartment.